Australia is home to a number of different types of strawberries, the most popular varieties are:

 Growing strawberries in a PVC pipe is possible and if done properly looks great.
 There are two main ways to grow strawberries in pipes either cut a couple of round holes in the pipe or cut the pipe in half lengthways and let them spread the whole way along.

 How to harvest strawberries

 So now you’ve done the hard work you’re probably wondering how long do strawberries take to grow?
 There are a couple of signs to look out for.
 Firstly your strawberry plants will start flowering 8-16 weeks after planting and you can expect fruit 4-6 weeks after spotting the first blossom.
 Unlike many other fruits once picked strawberries won’t further ripen so make sure they’re nice and red and juicy.

 Strawberries aren’t just one of our favourites, little critters love them too!
-Everything from two-spotted mites to worms and slugs not only love strawberry fruit but their lush green leaves.
-Here’s all the information on the critters you need.
+Everything from two-spotted mites to worms, slugs and possums.
+Not only do these garden pests love strawberry fruit but they also enjoy munching on their lush green leaves.

 Onion and garlic are great companion plants for strawberries as their strong scents keep pests away.

 Thyme: makes a great border around strawberries as it deters worms.

 Leafy greens: many experts believe that planting lettuce, spinach and strawberries together increases the productivity of all three!

 You might also like: